 Choosing the downhill skis that are right for you should be fun, but it's also important to purchase skis that work for you.
-After all, having skis that fit your skill level, personal goals, and discipline of skiing will make sure your time on the slopes is both safe and enjoyable.
-Here's how to figure out what alpine skis are best for you.
+After all, finding skis that fit your skill level, personal goals, and discipline will make your time on the slope safe and enjoyable.
+Here's how to figure out what alpine skis are the best for you.

 The right steps when choosing downhill skis

 Consider your needs: